nextbreakpoint/infrastructure-as-code/README.md

 # Infrastructure as code

 This repository contains scripts for creating a production-grade infrastructure for running micro-services on the Cloud.
-The scripts implement a quick and reliable process for creating a scalable and secure infrastructure on [AWS](https://aws.amazon.com).
-The infrastructure is created with the minimum resources required to run the essential services, but it can be scaled to manage a higher workload, adding more machines and upgrading the type of the machines.
+The scripts implement a simple and reliable process for creating a scalable and secure infrastructure on [AWS](https://aws.amazon.com).
+The infrastructure consumes the minimum resources required to run the essential services, but it can be scaled in order to manage a higher workload, adding more machines and upgrading the type of the machines.

 The infrastructure includes the following components: